 Backpacker Transportation Schedule

 - REFUND POLICY: Full refund if cancellation is made at least 72 hours before service date.
-Refunds will not be made if you miss your pick-up time, weather or illness/injury during your hike.
+Refunds will not be made if you miss your pick-up time, weather or illness/injury prior to or during your hike.

 - NO EXCEPTIONS!!!!